arcaldwell49/Superpower/README.md

 ANOVA\_exact requires the following input: ANOVA\_design, alpha\_level,
 and verbose.

-1.  design\_result: Output from the ANOVA\_design function saved as an object
+1.  `design_result`: Output from the ANOVA\_design function saved as an object
-2.  alpha\_level: Alpha level used to determine statistical significance
+2.  `alpha_level`: Alpha level used to determine statistical significance
-3.  verbose: Set to FALSE to not print results (default = TRUE)
+3.  `verbose`: Set to FALSE to not print results (default = TRUE)

 Compared to the ANOVA\_power function, the ANOVA\_exact approach is much faster (it requires simulating only a single dataset).
-Currently the only difference is that ANOVA\_exact does not allow you to examine the consequences of correcting for multiple comparisons (there is no `p_adjust` option), and that ANOVA\_exact does not work for sample sizes smaller than 8 (because it is not possible to simulate a dataset with exactly the desired properties for very small sample sizes).
+Currently the only difference is that ANOVA\_exact does not allow you to examine the consequences of correcting for multiple comparisons (there is no `p_adjust` option), and that ANOVA\_exact does not work for sample sizes smaller than the product of the factor-levels(e.g., `2b*2w` would require at least n=4).
+It is not possible to simulate a dataset with exactly the desired properties for very small sample sizes.

+## Estimated Marginal Means

+A new addition to the package is the addition of the estimated marginal means (emmeans; also called least-squares means) for specific constrasts.
+These constrasts include *most* of the options available in the `emmeans` function from the `emmeans` R package.
+Estimated marginal means options are available in both the `ANOVA_power` and `ANOVA_exact`, but on the `ANOVA_power` function allows for *p*-value multiple comparisons adjustments for these contrasts.

+In order to include the estimated marginal means, set `emm = TRUE`.
+If nothing else is set for the emmeans then all pairwise comparisons, with no adjustment for multiple comparisons will be made.
+The following settings can also be made:

+1.  `contrast_type`: This input will determine the contrast type for the emmeans comparisons.
+The default is “pairwise”.
+Possible input is limited to “pairwise”, “revpairwise”, “eff”, “consec”, “poly”, “del.eff”, “trt.vs.ctrl”, “trt.vs.ctrl1”, “trt.vs.ctrlk”, and “mean\_chg”.
+See help(“contrast-methods”) with the `emmeans` package loaded for more information.
+2.  `emm_model`: emmeans accepts univariate and multivariate models.
+    This will only make a difference if a within-subjects factor is included in the design.
+Setting this option to “multivariate” will result in the “multivariate” model being selected for the emmeans comparisons. *This is generally recommended if you are interested in the estimated marginal means*.
+3.  `emm_comp`: This selects the factors to be included for the emmeans.
+    The default is to take the `frml2` object from the results of `ANOVA_design`, and with the default `contrast_type` = “pairwise”, results in *all* the pairwise comparisons being performed.
+The simple effects can also be perfomed by including | in the emm\_comp formula.
+For example, with two factors (e.g., a and b) `emm_comp = "a+b"` results in all pairwise comparisons being performed while `emm_comp = "a|b"` will result in pairwise comparisons across all levels of a **within** each level of b.
+4.  `emm_p_adjust`: adjustment for multiple comparisons.
+Note: **this feature only works with** `ANOVA_power`.
+Currently, this feature includes the Tukey (“tukey”), Scheffe (“scheffe”), Sidak (“sidak”), and Dunnett (“dunnettx”) adjustments in addition to all of the options for `p_adjust`.

 ## Example \#1